 |School mission and unique qualities (as provided by the school):|

-Established in 1946, Claremont McKenna College (CMC) is an independent, coeducational, residential, undergraduate liberal arts college with a curricular emphasis on economics, government, and public affairs.
-Unlike so many other colleges, which champion either a traditional liberal arts education or the acquisition of professional and technical skills, CMC builds bridges between the two.
-By combining the intellectual breadth of the liberal arts with the more pragmatic concerns of public affairs, based on principles established by founding President George C. S. Benson, CMC helps students acquire the vision, skills, and values they will need to lead society.
-As expressed in the College's mission statement CMC seeks to "educate its students for thoughtful and productive lives and responsible leadership in business, government, and the professions, and to support faculty and student scholarship that contribute to intellectual vitality and the understanding of public policy issues."
+Established in 1946, Claremont McKenna College (CMC) is an independent undergraduate liberal arts college with a curricular emphasis on economics, government, and public affairs.
+Unlike many other colleges, which champion either a traditional arts education or the acquisition of professional and technical skills, CMC builds bridges between the two.
+By combining the intellectual breadth of the liberal arts with the more pragmatic concerns of public affairs, CMC helps students acquire the vision, skills, and values they will need to be leaders in their chosen fields.

-In 2011, CMC opened the The Kravis Center, named in honor of Henry Kravis '67 and Marie-Jose Kravis.
-The Kravis Center is composed of intimate indoor and outdoor meeting spaces, flexible classrooms, and academic research areas.
-The building's design creates exciting synergies among students, faculty, departments, and research institutes.
-Designed by world-renowned architect Rafael Vinoly, the Kravis Center creates a defining architectural identity for CMC.
-Sunny terraces and breathtaking views of The Claremont Colleges and the San Bernardino Mountains set the stage for the growth of the College's collaborative culture in a visionary new facility.
+In 2011, CMC opened The Kravis Center, which creates a defining architectural identity for CMC.
+Sunny terraces and breathtaking views of the surrounding Claremont Colleges set the stage for the growth of the collaborative culture in a visionary new facility at CMC.

 |School type||private, coed college|